DeFilippis/academic-kickstart/content/home/overview.md

  css_class = ""
 +++

-We are accepting submissions on two types of trivia question.
+We are accepting submissions on two types of trivia questions.

 ## Republican "False Beliefs"

 These are politically-relevant questions that a person who identifies as a **Democrat** is much more likely to get correct than a person who identifies as a **Republican**.
-Crucially, both Republican and Democrat respondents should have a strong hunch that their answer is right, while only one (easily verifiable) response will be.
+Crucially, both Republican and Democrat respondents should have a strong hunch that their answer is right, while only one (easily verifiable) response will actually be correct.
 Because these questions are politically controversial, they should be selected and phrased in a way that the correct answer can be verified (citing specific statistics, for example).

 Here are some pre-tested examples where the average Democrat is likely to guess closer to the correct answer than the average Republican: